GoogleCloudPlatform/dataflux-client-python/README.md

-This is the git repository for the Dataflux Python client library.
+# Dataflux for Google Cloud Storage Python client library

-# Overview
+## Overview

 This is the client library backing the [Dataflux Dataset for Pytorch](https://github.com/GoogleCloudPlatform/dataflux-pytorch).
 The purpose of this client is to quickly list and download data stored in GCS for use in Python machine learning applications.
 The core functionalities of this client can be broken down into two key parts.